duoshuo/php-cassandra/README.md

 * Support for logged, unlogged and counter batches
 * The ability to specify the consistency, "serial consistency" and all flags defined in the protocol
 * Support Query preparation and execute
-* Support all data types convertion and binding
+* Support all data types conversion and binding, including collection types, tuple and UDT
 * Support conditional update/insert
 * 5 fetch methods (fetchAll, fetchRow, fetchPairs, fetchCol, fetchOne)
 * 800% performance improvement(async mode) than other php cassandra client libraries